How to trigger the indexer programmatically

 - To trigger (re-)indexing after importing posts or products.

-In most of these scenarios it is recommended to temporarily or permanently disable the automatic indexer to prevent interference.
+In most of these scenarios it is recommended to temporarily or permanently disable the automatic indexer to prevent interference by multiple indexing processes running at the same time.

 Available indexing functions